atxFarley/aws_serverless/database/README.md

 > The AWS PostGIS extensions documentation closely mimic the [official PostGIS install instructions](https://postgis.net/install/).

 ### Database creation
-Once the database server is running and connectivity is confirmed, it is time to created the database used for this project.
+Once the database server is running and connectivity is confirmed, it is time to create the database, schema, and tables used for this project.

 1. Using the pgAdmin tool, create a new database in the AWS PostgreSQL database server.